smythp/getting-started-github/github.md

 Once you have Git installed, open your terminal (or command prompt in Windows).
 On Mac, type "terminal" in the finder.
 On Windows, hit the Windows button and R and the same time and type *cmd* into the dialog box.

-Type *mkdir testrepo* to create a new colder called "testrepo."
+Type *mkdir testrepo* to create a new folder called "testrepo."
 Now move to the folder by typing *cd testrepo*.
 Now that we have a folder for our repository, let's create a text file to track with version control.
 In Mac or Linux, enter this line to create a text file that contains the line "Hello world!"

 *echo "Hello world!" > hello.txt*

 "Echo" is the command to print text in the console.
 The ">" command pipes the text from echo into a new text file, hello.txt.
-If you're on Windows, this command won't work, so simply navigate tot the folder and create a text file using the graphical interface.
+If you're on Windows, this command won't work, so simply navigate to the folder and create a text file using the graphical interface.

 Now that we have our folder and text file, Git is installed and we're ready to start tracking changes.
 Our folder, *testrepo*, will be our repository, and we will be tracking the changes made to hello.txt.